LyaATL/Echo-sledgehammer/README.md

 ## Disclaimer

+This project, **Echo Sledgehammer**, is an independent work and has **no affiliation, connection, or association with Mare Synchronos** or its developers.
+It does not use, depend on, or share any code or intellectual property from Mare Synchronos.

 The Echo Sledgehammer ban list and file blacklist are provided **as-is**, without any guarantees or warranties.
 While every effort is made to ensure entries are accurate and justified, there is no guarantee that the lists are complete, error-free, or up-to-date.